Krzysiekzd/PYTHON_ENG__Data-analysis-1/README.md

 I could also assign unique numbers to each event, position them on the plot, and create a table on the side of the plot, but after all I think that it would require too much work.
 Thus, I did not make any labels at all.
 In my opinion, this plot would look way better using an interactive visualization.

-a) Colored Gannt plot
+a) Colored Gantt plot
 ---------------------

 ![](plots/gannt_plot_colored.png)

-a) B&W Gannt plot
+a) B&W Gantt plot
 -----------------

 ![](plots/gannt_plot_black_white.png)